rust-bitcoin/rust-bitcoin/CONTRIBUTING.md

 Fuzzing is heavily encouraged: feel free to add related material under `fuzz/`

-Mutation testing is planned; any contribution there would be warmly welcomed.
+Mutation testing is planned; any contributions helping with that are highly welcome!

 ## Going further